 Figuring out the right amount of insulation for your attic isn’t just a guessing game.
 It’s a science that balances your home’s needs with our local climate.
 Getting it right means your home stays comfortable all year long, and your energy bills stay in check.
 The key is to understand a few important factors, starting with something called R-value.

-What Is R-Value (And Why It Matters)?
+What Is R-Value and Why Does It Matter for Your Attic?

 Think of R-value as the performance rating for your insulation, much like SPF for sunscreen.
 It measures how well the material resists heat flow.
 The higher the R-value, the more effective the insulation is at keeping your home cool in the summer and warm in the winter.
 For attics, the U.S. Department of Energy provides a range of recommended R-values based on different climate zones.
 Having the right amount of insulation with the correct R-value is one of the most effective ways to make your home more energy-efficient and comfortable.